This post contains affiliate links.

 ID Tags and Contact Information

 Make sure that your dog’s ID tags and microchip information are up to date and easily identifiable on both your dog and their crate.
-A flat tag like a Road ID that slides directly onto your dog’s collar opposed to dangling below will reduce risk of the tag getting caught on something.
+A flat tag like a Road ID that slides directly onto your dog’s collar as opposed to dangling below will reduce risk of the tag getting caught on something.

 You can use either a kennel door name tag like this one or write your contact information directly onto the crate with a Sharpie.
 You’ll want this in a second location in case your dog’s collar becomes removed during the flight.